Follow the Daily Mass Readings Through the Liturgical Year

 Liturgical Calendar Navigation

-Browse readings by liturgical season -- Advent, Christmas, Epiphany, Lent, Easter, and Ordinary Time -- with clear markers for special Sundays and holy days.
+Browse readings by liturgical season -- Advent, Christmas, Lent, Easter, and Ordinary Time -- with clear markers for feasts, memorials, and solemnities.

-Automatically highlights the current week's readings and shows your position in the liturgical year, so you always know where you are in the cycle.
+Automatically highlights today's readings and shows where you are in the liturgical year, so you always know what the Church is reading today.

 Psalm 96